Interview Query

 ('love', 'children?')]

-When separating a sentence into bigrams, the first thing we need to do is split the sentence into individual words.
+When separating a sentence into bigrams, we first need to split the sentence into individual words.
 We would need to loop through each word of the sentence and append bigrams to the list.
 How many loops would we need, for instance, if the amount of words in a sentence was equal to k?

 22. Given two strings A and B, return whether or not A can be shifted some number of times to get B.